ltonetwork/lto-api.js/README.md

 lto.nodeAddress = "http://localhost:6869";
 ```

-The `lto.publicNode` object will automatically be replaced when the node address is changed.
+The `lto.node` object will automatically be replaced when the node address is changed.

 ## EventChain